[Stereo Love] Ive been in a wedding..

 2. Around the heat sensor learnings: Aerotermia / thermo viability + efficient gardening / crops intelligence

-3. Real Estate with the learnings of ADK and the UI/X of trip-planner and solar
+3. Real Estate with the learnings of ADK and the UI/X of trip-planner and solar, also with the poc/real-estate-calculator in mind.

 5. Fossengineer to go ad-less + better website SEO and audits + posts with images via codex and all new posts referencing docker-compose to my Home-Lab repo /foss-post